 It is easy to see that soundness and completeness respectively formalize the notions of fitness and exhaustivity that we have outlined in the introduction.
-For what concerns the remaining three properties listed in the introduction (ie, sequentiality, alternativeness, and shuffling), they are entailed by the formalization of the semantics of a global type in terms of its traces (Definition 2.2).
+As for the remaining three properties listed in the introduction (i.e., sequentiality, alternativeness, and shuffling), they are entailed by the formalization of the semantics of a global type in terms of its traces (Definition 2.2).
 In particular, we have that soundness implies sequentiality and alternativeness, while completeness implies shuffling.
-Therefore, in the formal treatment that follows we will focus on soundness and completeness as to the only characterizing properties connecting sessions and global types.
-The relation $\Delta \leqslant \mathscr{G}$ summarizes the fact that Δ is both sound and complete with respect to \mathscr{G} , namely that Δ is a correct implementation of the specification \mathscr{G} .
+Therefore, in the formal treatment that follows we will focus on soundness and completeness as the only characterizing properties connecting sessions and global types.
+The relation $\Delta \leq \mathscr{G}$ summarizes the fact that $\Delta$ is both sound and complete with respect to $\mathscr{G}$ , namely that $\Delta$ is a correct implementation of the specification $\mathscr{G}$ .

-Table 3 presents our rules to build the projections of global types.
+Table 3 presents our rules for building the projections of global types.
 Projecting a global type basically means compiling it to an "equivalent" set of session types.
-Since the source language (global types) is equipped with sequential composition while the target language (session types) is not, it is convenient to parameterize projection on a continuation, ie, we consider judgments of the shape:
+Since the source language (global types) is equipped with sequential composition while the target language (session types) is not, it is convenient to parameterize projection on a continuation, i.e., we consider judgments of the shape:

-$$\Delta \vdash \mathscr{G} \triangleright \Delta'$$
+$\Delta \vdash \mathscr{G} \ \triangleright \ \Delta'$